gurbuzkaanakkaya/Buffer-and-Path-Planning/README.md

 • Shapely polygons are created, and the line list is generated.

-• Intersection calculations are performed, and the execution time is measured.
+• Intersection calculations are performed.

 • We create the graph and calculate the shortest path.